hypothete/shiny-machine/README.md

 (2DS pic)

-For now I'm taping down the shoulder buttons to make soft resetting a matter of pressing the Start button.
-Initially I used rubber bands, but they kept sliding off my 2DS.
+I tape down the shoulder buttons of my 2DS so that the MAchine can soft reset just by pressing the Start button.
+Initially I used rubber bands, but they kept sliding off the 2DS.
 I'm open to any ideas on ways to be less wasteful of tape.
 For overworld and some ambush encounters, the player needs to walk into contact with a sprite - I just wedge a dime under the circle pad.

 ### Software